deepanmng/edureka/README.md

 # edureka
-Using it for Devops Course
+Using it for Devops Course Deepika